En-Query/EncryptedQuery/doc/Building-README.md

 [Download] the application from GitHub

-Encrypted Query includes native C libraries that can be used for improved performance.
-To build with native libraries you should build on the the same platform you are planning to deploy and run Encrypted Query:
+Encrypted Query includes native C libraries that can be used (optionally) for improved performance.
+To build with native libraries you should build on the the same platform you are planning to deploy and run Encrypted Query.
+Either build using previously compiled native libraries, or build the native libraries (gcc required).

-The application must be built using the Native libraries or using previously compiled native libraries.
 The 1st build must include the native libraries.

 To build with native libraries: